unascribed-archive/Correlated-Legacy/Controller.md

 Drive bays closest to the controller are checked first, as a consequence of how the controller scans the network.
 Higher priority drives are checked before lower priority ones.

+In addition, the export slots of interfaces will be scanned for items to be taken out.
+Items will never be added to an interface, unless the interfaces is configured to pull items.

 ## Network Scanning
-Controllers scan in an exapanding diamond around them, stopping when they hit a block that is not a member of the network.
+Controllers scan in an expanding diamond around them, stopping when they hit a block that is not a member of the network.
 An illustrated example:

 ![Illustration of controller scan order](https://i.imgur.com/w1z4Yei.png)